DAST vs SAST: What’s the difference & how to combine them

 3. Resources

-Due to the need to simulate actual application attacks and execute the programme in a test environment, DAST uses more resources than SAST.
+Due to the need to simulate actual application attacks and execute the program in a test environment, DAST uses more resources than SAST.

 SAST uses fewer resources because it analyses an application’s source code or binaries without running it.